2115hsun/Medium-Article-Projects/README.md

 ---

 ## 📂 Project Focus
-Each folder in this repo corresponds to a deep-dive research piece or article.
+Each folder in this repo corresponds to a research piece.
 Here is what I’m currently exploring:

 ### Volatility Modeling & Forecasting
 * **Yang-Zhang Volatility Estimator**